open-eid/SiVa/docs/siva3/appendix/validation_policy.md

 ### Signer certificate's revocation freshness constraints
 1. In case of BDOC and DIGIDOC-XML 1.0...1.3 BASELINE_LT_TM signatures with time-mark: revocation data is always considered fresh as the revocation data is issued at the trusted signing time.
 2. In case of XAdES/CAdES/PAdES BASELINE_LT and BASELINE_LTA signatures with signature time-stamp: revocation data freshness is checked according to the following rules:
-	* In case of OCSP responce if difference between signature time-stamp's production time (genTime field) and signer certificate OCSP confirmation’s production time (producedAt field) is more than 24 hours then the signature is considered invalid.
-If the difference is more than 15 minutes  and less then 24h then a validation warning is returned.
+	* In case of OCSP response if difference between signature time-stamp's production time (genTime field) and signer certificate OCSP confirmation’s production time (producedAt field) is more than 24 hours then the signature is considered invalid.
+If the difference is more than 15 minutes and less than 24h then a validation warning is returned.
 	* In case of Certificate Revocation List the signature time-stamp's production time (genTime field) must be within validity range of the CRL (between thisUpdate and nextUpdate)